microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-mcp.md

 The communication between an MCP Client and the corresponding MCP Server relies on two available protocols:

 - **stdio (local)**: for MCP Servers running locally on your environment
-- **Streamable HTTP (remote)**: for MCP Servers publicly available, like the you are going to create in this lab
+- **Streamable HTTP (remote)**: for MCP Servers publicly available, like the one you are going to create in this lab

 Regardless what the transport protocol is, the communication relies on JSON-RPC 2.0 messages and can be accessed anonymously or can be secured with API Keys or OAuth 2.0.